thekavyaasharma/AWS-Auto-Scaling-Infrastructure-Project/README.md

 - CloudWatch monitoring is mostly free

 ## Common Problems I Ran Into

+**Can't connect to AWS**: Make sure you're using IAM user credentials, not root account

+**Access denied errors**: Check your IAM user has the right permissions (AdministratorAccess, VPC, and EC2 permissions)

 **Servers won't start**: Check your security groups allow the right ports